flutter/website/src/platform-integration/web/wasm.md

 {{site.alert.note}}
   **Support for Wasm is now in beta!**
-  : Wasm and WebAssembly garbage collection (WasmGC) are now
+  : WebAssembly support for Flutter web is
     available on the Flutter [`beta` channel][] and [`main` channel][].

   **Dart's next-gen Web interop is now stable!**